Dr. Xiaozhen (Shawn) Yu

 About Shawn

 Shawn focuses his practice on developing business-oriented patent strategies for biotechnology, pharmaceutical and medical device companies in the US and abroad.
-This work includes drafting and prosecuting patent applications, preparing freedom to operate opinions and counseling clients on Food and Drug Administration exclusivity strategies.
-Shawn also has represented many prominent life sciences investors in intellectual property due diligence matters for numerous financing transactions, including licensing, venture capital financings, initial public offerings and M&A transactions.
-He also has worked on multiple patent litigation matters before the US Patent and Trademark Office – including inter partes review and post-grant review proceedings – and provided litigation support in district court cases.
+His work includes drafting and prosecuting patent applications, preparing freedom to operate opinions, and counseling clients on US Food and Drug Administration exclusivity strategies.
+Shawn has also represented many prominent life sciences investors in intellectual property due diligence matters for numerous financing transactions, including licensing, venture capital financings, initial public offerings and M&A transactions.
+He has worked on multiple patent litigation matters before the US Patent and Trademark Office – including inter partes review and post-grant review proceedings – and provided litigation support in district court cases.
+In addition, Shawn also co-chairs the Asian Pacific Islander Affinity Group at Cooley.

-Shawn has extensive experience in the life sciences industry, including gene therapies, cell therapies, small-molecule therapeutics, diagnostics, monoclonal antibodies, messenger ribonucleic acid (mRNA) therapeutics, antisense therapeutics, clustered regularly interspaced short palindromic repeats (CRISPR) technologies, metal chemistries, medical devices, digital polymerase chain reaction (dPCR), oncology, immunology, stem cells, vaccines and biosensors.
+Shawn has extensive experience in the life sciences industry, including gene therapies, cell therapies, small-molecule therapeutics, diagnostics, monoclonal antibodies, messenger RNA (mRNA) therapeutics, antisense therapeutics, CRISPR gene-editing technologies, metal chemistries, medical devices, digital polymerase chain reaction (dPCR), oncology, immunology, stem cells, vaccines and biosensors.

 Education